RyanDCampbell/Pokedex/README.md

 |Type 	    |       18 	|   1   |
 |TypeAdvantages |      792 	|   4   |

-## A list of the queries implemented in Part 2 (Commands are highlighted in yellow)
+## A list of the queries implemented in Part 2

 1.	all pokemon types - Prints all Pokemon, along with their types
 2.	all fire type pokemon - Prints all fire type Pokemon.
 (Fire can be replaced with any pokemon type)